Polystyrene (EPS) packaging made to order.

 Moreover, the mold is only one part of the process.
 It's just a component of the press machine, which is part of an industrial-scale manufacturing system - usually found at full-scale production facilities.

-packaging for your product and you choose the molding method, the production process will look like this: you would need to contact a facility equipped with molding machines (a factory), and commission a custom mold compatible with their equipment.
+For example, if you need packaging for your product and you choose the molding method, the production process will look like this: you would need to contact a facility equipped with molding machines (a factory), and commission a custom mold compatible with their equipment.
 That mold will be designed and manufactured at a separate facility over a certain period, and only after that can production begin.

 This means that regardless of how many items you plan to produce, there will be significant initial expenses for mold design and manufacturing - even before production starts.
 Additionally, if any adjustments are needed later, the mold will have to be redesigned and remade from scratch.